ashos/ashos/README.md

 #### Updating
 * It is advised to clone a snapshot before updating it, so you can roll back in case of failure
+* This update only updates the system packages, in order to update ast itself see [this section](https://github.com/astos/astos#updating-ast-itself)

 * To update a single snapshot